simon-brooke/youyesyet/README.md

 Where *username* is the username required to access the database, and *thisisnotsecure* is the password which authenticates that username.

+## Further Reading

+If you're thinking of joining in development on this I'd strongly recommend you get hold of a copy of [Dmitry Sotnikov](https://github.com/yogthos)'s [Web Development with Clojure, Second Edition](https://pragprog.com/book/dswdcloj2/web-development-with-clojure-second-edition).

 ## Running

 To start a web server for the application, run: